 • Teens over 13 need a passcode for more screen time, and the younger ones need a parent's OK for another half-hour.

 • You can also set up Family Pairing Mode.
-By linking your account with your child’s, it allows you to monitor and manage their TikTok usage.
+By linking your account with your child’s, you can monitor and manage their TikTok usage.

-Screenshot showing the Family Pairing option It allows to limit the child's ability to search for content, users, hashtags, or sounds
+Screenshot showing TikTok's Family Pairing modeUse it to limit a child's ability to search for content, users, hashtags, or sounds

 Install an Antivirus Software